Today our passages are Jeremiah 30:1–31:26;

 The LORD Offers Hope

 15In Ramah [k] a voice is heard, crying and weeping loudly.
-Rachel mourns for her children [l] and refuses to be comforted,
+Rachel mourns for her children [l] and refuses to be comforted,because they are dead.

 16But I, the LORD, say